Day One —

 Olivier Fricot, European Head of Power & Renewables Lending, INVESTEC, UNITED KINGDOM

 Networking Coffee Break

-Integrating District Hear Networks into Smart Urban Planning
+Integrating District Heat Networks into Smart Urban Planning

 – What can be learned from the success of urban district heating networks across Europe?